Luminary has launched. Is the latest “Netflix for podcasts” worth it?

 The pitch: The co-creator of NPR’s Emmy-winning podcast Planet Money talks to “regular people who have figured out how to thrive in an economy that seems stacked against us.”

 The verdict: Davidson claims that he conceived of Passion Economy before launching Planet Money a decade ago, and he spends the first episode describing the roots of the project and his reasons for wanting to pursue it.
-He paints the model of workers finding a stable job in a strong corporation that kept paying them more forever as a fluke of the 20th century, which has now begun to reveal itself as such.
-Between automation and outsourcing, the entire landscape of the economy is shifting beneath the feet of the U.S. workforce, and not enough people are prepared for it.
-Davidson switches gears from the Fortune 500 CEOs featured on Planet Money to find more relatable stories of people making the new economy work for them, including a drug dealer turned fitness instructor.
+He paints the model of workers finding a stable job in a strong corporation that keeps paying them more and more forever as a fluke of the 20th century, and a historical anomaly.
+Between automation and outsourcing, the entire landscape of the economy is shifting beneath the feet of the U.S. workforce, and Davidson wants to prepare people for the new reality–and its new opportunities.
+The Passion Economy switches gears from the Fortune 500 CEOs featured on Planet Money to center more relatable stories of people making the new economy work for them, including a drug dealer turned fitness instructor.
 Davidson is an expert interviewer and yarn-spinner, and his new podcast seems designed to inspire people to figure out the next phase of their careers, no matter their circumstances.

 The show: Anthem: Homunculus